Breezite/WebDev/README.md

 https://github.com/Breezite/WebDev.git

 Personally I've never used github for collaboration or distribution so if any issues arrise feel free to reach out and I will be happy to provide.
-Small issue with github sequence of commits as accidentally branched at a point.
+Small issue with github sequence of commits as accidentally branched at a point and I fear that it created an issue with the commits.

 ____________________________________________________________
 Written Reflection